marisademeglio/eleventypub/README.md

   ```
   - `pub.json`: Says which files are the `toc` and `cover`, describes the cover image, and lists the `readingOrder`

-### `src/resources/`
+### `src/resources`
 This directory is for fonts, CSS, images, etc; basically, anything you want listed in the manifest and copied over.

 ### `_includes`
-These are all the layout templates, which create XHTML, OPF, and navigation documents.
+This directory is for all the layout templates, which create XHTML, OPF, and navigation documents.
 You can edit and replace these with your own, using any markup syntax supported by [11ty](https://11ty.io).
 If you use your own templates, it's up to you to make sure you're producing valid EPUB 3 output.

 ## Scripts